 Experiments to detect extremely high-energy neutrinos will make use of large areas of the polar ice sheet.
 The ARA experiment (Askaryan Radio Array), in early development at South Pole, plans to instrument on the order of 100 km2 of ice with radio antennas to detect radio pulses from so-called GZK-scale neutrinos.
 ARA requires holes at least 200 m deep and 15 cm diameter, with 100 m spacing.
+In 2012-13, a hot-water drill was used to make ~7" holes to 200 m depth at a rate of one per day.
+Thirteen holes were drilled in total, enough for 2 ARA stations.
+A novel aspect of the ARA drill is that the holes are pumped dry during drilling, partly because of science requirements and partly because of prohibitive energy loss using a lost-water method.

-Preliminary tests in 2010-11 indicate that the existing Rapid Air Movement (RAM) drill may not be adequate for the ARA experiment.
-A hot-water drill was used in 2012 to make holes to 200 m depth, at a rate of two holes/day; faster and more agile drilling technology is needed.
-Other high energy neutrino experiments will use large quantities of ice for particle detection but do not involve significant drilling: the ANITA experiment uses balloon-borne instruments to detect neutrinos interacting with the bulk Antarctic ice sheet; the ARIANNA experiment will detect radio emissions within the Ross Ice Shelf but will only deploy sensors in surface snow.
-Boreholes situated within or near particle detectors could serve as access points for calibration beacons or standard candles.
-For the ARA experiment, for example, an antenna permanently emplaced near the array at a depth of 1 km, on the end of a low-loss high-bandwidth coaxial cable, could provide many years of service for a variety of pulsers at the surface.
+Due to its proximity to the IceCube and ARA detectors, the SPICE core borehole could serve as an access point for calibration beacons or standard candles.
+For the ARA experiment, for example, an antenna placed at a depth of 1 km, on the end of a low-loss high-bandwidth coaxial cable, could be used for testing the detector with a variety of pulsers at the surface.

-3. South Pole deep or intermediate ice core: Momentum is building for the U.S. program to retrieve an intermediate or deep ice core at South Pole station.
-A South Pole core would take advantage of and supplement the wealth of existing data from shallow cores, snow pits, IceCube hot-water boreholes and meteorological observations.
-Such a core would also benefit ongoing astrophysics projects, by providing ground truth measurements of ice chemistry, fabric and particulates for characterization of optical, radio and acoustic properties.
-If drilled near the station, the borehole from the coring mission would serve as an enduring access point to calibrate existing and new instruments.

-4. Seismic studies: The Global Seismographic Network includes seismic monitoring stations for earthquakes and other events such as emissions from calving and sliding glaciers and ice sheets.
+- 3. South Pole deep or intermediate ice core: Momentum is building for the U.S. program to retrieve an intermediate or deep ice core at South Pole station.
+A South Pole core would take advantage of and supplement the wealth of existing data from shallow cores, snow pits.
+IceCube hot-water boreholes meteorological observations.
+Such a core would also benefit ongoing astrophysics projects, by providing ground truth measurements of ice chemistry, fabric and particulates characterization of optical, radio and acoustic properties.
+If drilled near the station, the borehole from the coring mission would serve as an enduring access point to calibrate existing and new instruments. - 4.
+Seismic studies: The Global Seismographic Network includes seismic monitoring stations for earthquakes and other events such as emissions from calving and sliding glaciers and ice sheets.
 The South Pole Remote Earth Science and Seismological Observatory has seismic equipment installed approximately 300 m deep in boreholes.
-A similar observation network is planned for Greenland.

-5. Ice sheet as an archive of recent past atmospheric composition: In very cold areas of ice sheets where snow rarely melts, many decades of snowfall create a porous network of firn in the top many tens of meters of the ice sheet.
+A similar observation network is planned for Greenland. - 5.
+Ice sheet as an archive of recent past atmospheric composition: In very cold areas of ice sheets where snow rarely melts, many decades of snowfall create a porous network of firn in the top many tens of meters of the ice sheet.
 The firn serves as an archive of atmospheric composition, with the oldest air existing at depth.
 Sampling firn air from various depths in boreholes drilled in the ice sheet enables, for example, observation of the extent of anthropogenic emissions and patterns of increase or decrease.

-6. Exploration of basal ice formation processes: Radar imaging of basal conditions under the Antarctic and Greenland Ice sheets reveals structures that have been proposed to result from accretion ice grown onto the base of the ice sheet.
-In order to acquire the ice to test this hypothesis, drilling at sites near Dome A in East Antarctica could access these ice features with the 1,500 m Intermediate Depth Drill.
-7. Meteorite collection: Glaciers and ice sheets are sites for efficient collection of meteorites and micrometeorites.
+- 6. Exploration of basal ice formation processes: Radar imaging of basal conditions under the Antarctic and Greenland Ice sheets reveals structures that have been proposed to result from accretion ice grown onto the base of the ice sheet.
+In order to acquire the ice to test this hypothesis, drilling at sites near Dome A in East Antarctica could access these ice features with the 1,500 m Intermediate Depth Drill. - 7.
+Meteorite collection: Glaciers and ice sheets are sites for efficient collection of meteorites and micrometeorites.
 Micrometeorites yield clues to the birth and evolution of the solar system.
 Some are visible to the human eye on the surface of some blue ice areas, while others may be swept up inside melted water wells created in the ice at established field stations.